hashgraph/hedera-improvement-proposal/HIP/hip-0000-nft-standard.md

 #### Example Schema: Full specification implementation for image

 An example of a full implementation of the metadata schema described in the above specification for an image-based NFT.
-We are setting the image field to a URI and including the `image_integrity` field which represents a hash of the provided image.
+We are setting the image field to a URI and including the `sha256_checksum` field which represents a hash of the provided image.
 The `properties.files` array contains the main image hosted on IPFS, also including a checksum for validation purposes.
 No additional properties are defined on the JSON object.

 ```json
 {